 Due to its association with ageing, eventually everyone will develop a cataract if they live long enough.
 By the age of 70, almost all of us will have some degree of cataract formation.

 - blurred vision

 - reduced night vision

 Diagnosis of cataracts

 Treatment for cataracts

 A small incision is made and the cataract-affected lens is removed.
 It is replaced with a small artificial intraocular lens.
 Surgery usually requires no stitches and visual recovery typically occurs within days.
 Once a cataract is removed, it cannot redevelop.

 Prevention of cataracts

-Wearing sunglasses to protect from prolonged direct exposure to UV sunlight, and not smoking, may assist to prevent the early development of cataract.
+Wearing sunglasses to protect from prolonged direct exposure to UV sunlight, not smoking and good diabetes control if you suffer from diabetes may assist to prevent the early development of cataract.